TiagooGomess/PRI-Exam-Study/5_web_search.md

 -   There appear to be three broad categories into which common web search queries can be grouped: (i) informational, (ii) navigational and (iii) transactional.
 We now explain these categories; it should be clear that some queries will fall in more than one of these categories, while others will fall outside them
 -   Informational queries seek general information on a broad topic, such as leukemia or Provence.
 There is typically not a single web page that contains all the information sought; indeed, users with informational queries typically try to assimilate information from multiple web pages.
 -   Navigational queries seek the website or home page of a single entity that the user has in mind, say Lufthansa airlines.
 In such cases, the user’s expectation is that the very first search result should be the home page of Lufthansa.
 The user is not interested in a plethora of documents containing the term Lufthansa; for such a user, the best measure of user satisfaction is precision at 1
--   A transactional query is one that is a prelude to the user performing a trans action on the Web – such as purchasing a product, downloading a file or making a reservation.
+-   A transactional query is one that is a prelude to the user performing a transaction on the Web – such as purchasing a product, downloading a file or making a reservation.
 In such cases, the search engine should return results listing services that provide form interfaces for such transactions

 ## Name some differences between web search and enterprise search